nimbuscontrols/EIPScanner/docs/source/explicit_messaging.rst

 Unfortunately, we can't send the service arguments "as is".
 Instead we should encode them and decode the result according **CIP** specification.
-To make it easer, **EIPScanner** provides a special class *utils::Buffer*.
+To make it easer, **EIPScanner** provides a special class :ref:`utils::Buffer<buffer>`.
 In this example, we encode 5 as INT type and get the result as a byte vector with method *utils::Buffer::data()*.

 The result of the request is stroed in  *Message Router Response*: